THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 1. 1st Squad (Independent Deliberate Attack — OBJ HERRERA):

-- PURPOSE: Destroy REAPER command and control in the southern portion of AO COTTO and deny REAPER the ability to coordinate operations from the Arcadia / Bradenton junction.
+- PURPOSE: Deny REAPER command and control over the southern portion of AO COTTO.

 2. 2nd Squad (Independent Deliberate Attack — OBJ BAINTON):

-- PURPOSE: Destroy REAPER command and control in the northern portion of AO COTTO and deny REAPER the ability to coordinate operations from the Bradenton / Jacksonville junction.
+- PURPOSE: Deny REAPER command and control over the northern portion of AO COTTO.

 3. 3rd Squad (Independent Deliberate Attack — OBJ BARLOW):

-- PURPOSE: Destroy REAPER command and control in the eastern portion of AO COTTO and deny REAPER the ability to coordinate operations from the Conex City built-up area.
+- PURPOSE: Deny REAPER command and control over the eastern portion of AO COTTO.

 e.
 Coordinating Instructions